ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Server Responsibilities {#server-responsibilities}

-The Oblivious Gateway Resource can be operated by a different entity than the Target Resource.
+The Oblivious Gateway Resource can be operated by a different entity than the target resource.
 However, this means that the Client needs to trust the Oblivious Gateway Resource not to modify requests or responses.
-This analysis concerns itself with a deployment scenario where a single server provides both the Oblivious Gateway Resource and Target Resource.
+This analysis concerns itself with a deployment scenario where a single server provides both the Oblivious Gateway Resource and target resource.

-A server that operates both Oblivious Gateway and Target Resources is responsible for removing request encryption, generating a response to the Encapsulated Request, and encrypting the response.
+A server that operates both Oblivious Gateway and target resources is responsible for removing request encryption, generating a response to the Encapsulated Request, and encrypting the response.